raspberrypilearning/rpi-wire-loop-game-scratch/en/step_3.md

 --- task ---

-Run your code and then touch the two M-F jumper wires together.
+Run your code and then touch the two Pin-Socket jumper wires together.
 The buzzer should sound.
 When you take them apart, the buzzer should stop.

 --- /task ---